-In the 2021-22 season, Mulligan debuts with the Detroit Symphony Orchestra, Arkansas Symphony, Southwest Florida Symphony Orchestra, and the Lakes Area Music Festival.
-Highlights of recent previous seasons include leading the National Symphony Orchestra, St. Louis Symphony Orchestra, Phoenix Symphony Orchestra, Virginia Symphony Orchestra, Charlotte Symphony Orchestra, Memphis Symphony Orchestra, Portland Symphony Orchestra, Florida Orchestra, Amarillo Symphony Orchestra, Reading Symphony Orchestra, London Symphonia, and Aspen Philharmonic Orchestra, and the Rochester Philharmonic.
+An advocate for the music of today, Mulligan debuted on the New York Philharmonic’s sound ON series in the 2021-22 season.
+Additional debuts that season included the Detroit Symphony Orchestra, Gulbenkian Orchestra (Lisbon, Portugal), Southwest Florida Symphony Orchestra; with returns to the Rochester Philharmonic, Sarasota Orchestra and Winston-Salem Symphony Orchestra.
+In addition to his work on the music staff of Cincinnati Opera’s 2022 season, Mulligan led a Washington Park concert with Cincinnati Symphony Orchestra musicians.
+Recent hihglights include leading the National Symphony Orchestra, St. Louis Symphony Orchestra, Phoenix Symphony Orchestra, Virginia Symphony Orchestra, Charlotte Symphony Orchestra, Memphis Symphony Orchestra, Portland Symphony Orchestra, Florida Orchestra, Reading Symphony Orchestra, London Symphonia, and Aspen Philharmonic Orchestra.

 During the 2017-18 season, his first with the Atlanta Symphony Orchestra, Mulligan stepped in on short notice for three classical subscription programs over the course of six weeks, working with mezzo-soprano Jennifer Johnson Cano and pianists Jorge Federico Osorio and Behzod Abduraimov to critical acclaim.
 Mulligan is a two-time recipient of the prestigious Solti Foundation U.S. Career Assistance Award.